JP1681/Redistribution_assistant/README.txt

 		SA1Boundaries.js
 		enrolment.csv

-	Run processing.py - you will need an installation of Python to do this.
+	Make sure Python is installed.
+You also need to install numpy - go to the command prompt and run 'pip install numpy'.

+	Run processing.py.
 It will ask how many divisions you are drawing, and output two files: allocations.js and electorateSA1s.js.
 You can then open redist.html.